 The names of individuals to whom payments (of expenses, grants or funding) are made are matters of permanent record, being registered in the Society’s annual accounts as held by the Charity Commission.
 By default, individual banking details (including details of specific individual payments) are retained by our bank indefinitely.
 This information can be accessed only by The Mind Association’s Treasurer, in line with security protocols for access to the Society’s bank account.
 Requests to delete personal banking information should be addressed to the Society Treasurer, via the contact details above, who will be able to make deletions once the annual accounts that include the relevant transaction have been audited and accepted by the Charity Commission.

 How to make a complaint

-To exercise all relevant rights, queries or complaints please contact, in the first instance, The Mind Association’s administrator, at firstname.lastname@example.org.
+To exercise all relevant rights, queries or complaints please contact, in the first instance, The Mind Association’s Administrator, James Ross, at firstname.lastname@example.org.
 If this does not resolve your complaint to your satisfaction, you have the right to lodge a complaint with the Information Commissioners Office on 03031231113, or via email (https://ico.org.uk/global/contact-us/email/), or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, UK.

 If we wish to use your personal data for a new purpose, not covered by this Data Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.